RK9460/garuda_chatbot/README.md

 ---

 ## License
-This project is developed by **SIN Technologies**.
+This project is developed by **TechSyndicate**.
 Use it responsibly!